himsx/git-assignment/tutorials.md

 ##Syed Nayeem Ahmed
 I found this "GitImmersion" tutorial to be a really good platform for learning GitHub.
 All the topics are clearly described and it is easy to understand and follow.

+Anderson Delgado Rodriguez:

+the tutorial was really good, all the knowledge acquired about Git helps me a lot with the github environment. thank you so much.